Opportunity Cost: One of the Most Important Factors in Comparing Outsourced Fulfillment

 - Mission-centric work that has enormous intrinsic value

 So by all means, go ahead and crunch the numbers for in-house versus outsourced fulfillment costs.
-But don’t make the same mistake most companies make when performing this analysis—also include the opportunity cost of having your in-house staff perform warehouse and shipping duties.
-Chances are, you’ll have an eye-opening experience by finding out that your internal group can produce quite a bit more value by spending their precious time on functions with a greater potential for return on investment.
+But don’t make the same mistake most companies make when performing this analysis—remember to include the opportunity cost of having your in-house staff perform warehouse and shipping duties.
+Chances are, you’ll have an eye-opening experience by finding out that your internal group can produce quite a bit more value by spending their precious time on functions that have a greater potential for return on investment.